ZeldOcarina/nu-dentistry/about-us.md

   columns: '2'
   superheading:
   heading: OUR TOP-OF-THE-LINE TECHNOLOGIES
-  text: AT NU DENTISTRY, STRESS-FREE DENTAL CARE IS POSSIBLE WITH US.
+  text: AT NU DENTISTRY, STRESS-FREE DENTAL CARE IS POSSIBLE WITH US
   content: Our modern Houston dental office is designed with our patients' total comfort
     in mind.
 We're not content with just satisfactory dental care—we make sure that we're unmatched in our field.
 Nu Dentistry is equipped with the latest and greatest